pwlodek/ECommerce.Microservices/README.md

 Next, an event is sent on the service bus indicating that an order has been created and as such, we can start processing payment (via the Payment.Host microservice) and packing (via the Shipping.Host microservice).
 Since payment and packing operations are *long running* we have to maintain the state of order using shipping saga.
 Shipping saga listens for two events, payment completed and order packed.
 Only after both are received for a particular order, shipping saga sends the order, and notifies Sales.Api service that it has shipped the order.
 Then, Sales.Api service marks the order as shipped, which concludes the workflow.

 ## How to run it?
-You can launch the sample locally on Docker, on a local Docker Swarm, or Azure.
+You can launch the sample locally on Docker, on a local Docker Swarm, on local Kubernetes, or on Azure AKS.

 ### Local Docker environment
 Since the backend is composed of multiple microservices, we have to archestrate the entire app.
 The easies is to use docker compose.
 First build it, and then run it.